jess-repos/thrello-client/README.md

 ### colors

-colors are defined in index.css file which can be accessed globally
+colors are defined in :root{} at index.css file which can be accessed globally

 - --c-primary: rgb(47, 128, 237);
 - --c-primary-hover: rgb(39, 98, 177);